I have been dealing with hallux valgus for several years and can advise you on all Hallufix products.

 Of course, no one likes to be operated on.
 The desire for hallux treatment without surgery is therefore understandable.
 Here you can find out how hallux valgus can be treated without surgery and what results you can expect.

 Hallux valgus can be treated without surgery in many cases.
-If the treatment with a splint is complemented by foot exercises and a change in habits, the treatment without surgery is successful in most cases.
-Discover here what it takes to treat hallux valgus without surgery.
+If the treatment with a splint is supplemented by foot gymnastics and a change in habits, the treatment without surgery is successful in most cases.
+Discover here what it takes for hallux valgus treatment without surgery.

 Hallux valgus splints or bandages?